Zagg slashes sales forecast as Apple delays new products

 Gross margin fell to 37 percent from 49 percent a year earlier.

-The company, whose largest customers in the quarter were Best Buy Co Inc Inc and Wal-Mart Stores Inc, also ended contracts with some of its distributors.
+The company, whose largest customers in the quarter were Best Buy Co Inc (BBY.N) Inc and Wal-Mart Stores Inc (WMT.N), also ended contracts with some of its distributors.

 Zagg shares closed at $6.88 on the Nasdaq on Thursday.
 They have fallen about 9 percent in the last three months.